Tuebel/BayesianPoseEstimation.jl/README.md

 If you find it helpful for your research please cite this:
 > T. Redick, „Bayesian inference for CAD-based pose estimation on depth images for robotic manipulation“, RWTH Aachen University, 2024. doi: [10.18154/RWTH-2024-04533](https://doi.org/10.18154/RWTH-2024-04533).

+The synthetic validation data (tested on BOP challenge) as well as the tracking data of the iliac crest phantom have been published here.
+Only the surgical instruments have been excluded since the CAD models are proprietary.
+> Redick, T. (2025).
+Datasets for Dissertation "Bayesian inference for CAD-based pose estimation on depth images for robotic manipulation" [Data set].
+Zenodo.
+DOI [10.5281/zenodo.15687206](https://doi.org/10.5281/zenodo.15687207)

 I submitted my results of the best performing SMC sampler to the [BOP benchmark](https://bop.felk.cvut.cz/home/) with two different time budgets per pose estimate:
 * 1 second: https://bop.felk.cvut.cz/method_info/458/
 * 0.5 seconds: https://bop.felk.cvut.cz/method_info/457/